 Check Out The KL Bird Park

-The main attraction in the famous 60-ha Lake Gardens, the KL Bird Park is advertised as the world’s largest covered bird park and a top venue in KL for kids.
+The main attraction in the famous 60 hectare Lake Gardens, the KL Bird Park is advertised as the world’s largest covered bird park and a top venue in KL for kids.
 With over 30,000 birds from 200 species from all corners of the globe, it’s quite an adventure!

-You’ll see stunning peacocks, parakeets, macaws, yet our favourite was the Flamingo Pond and the hornbill area.
-Try to time it right for the ostrich and eagles feeding sessions or try to catch one of the regular bird-shows.
+You’ll see stunning peacocks, parakeets and macaws.
+Our favourite was the Flamingo Pond and the hornbill area.
+Try to time it right for the ostrich and eagles feeding sessions or to catch one of the regular bird shows.

-Children are very well catered for here, with a small playground, great gardens and even some small rowing boats.
-If you are wondering what to do in Kuala Lumpur with family on a rainy day or have a half morning spare in your itinerary, make a beeline for here.
+Children are very well catered for here with a small playground, the gardens and even some small rowing boats.
+If you are wondering what to do in Kuala Lumpur with family and have a half morning spare in your itinerary, make a beeline for here.

 Address: 920, Jalan Cenderawasih, Perdana Botanical Gardens

 Feeding on colourful hibiscus flowers, the butterflies are a pretty sight.
-Hot and humid under the canopy the park has a tropical feel, with a maze of footpaths winding through lush vegetation.
-Our children enjoyed playing along the paths, the little koi-filled ponds, small waterfalls and – top favourite – the turtle pond.
+Hot and humid under the canopy, the park has a tropical feel.
+There is a maze of footpaths winding through lush vegetation.
+Our children enjoyed playing along the paths, the little koi-filled ponds, small waterfalls and – our top favourite – the turtle pond.

-Our children also found the massive beetles a highlight.
-These can be viewed along with some other creepy crawlies, such as large stick insects, altogether making this one of the fun places for kids in Kuala Lumpur.
-There’s also a fairly good educational slant to the visit too, with the breeding cycles of butterflies and moths explained.
+Our kids also found the massive beetles a highlight.
+These can be viewed along with some other creepy crawlies, such as large stick insects making this one of the fun places for kids in Kuala Lumpur.
+There’s also a fairly good educational slant to the visit too with the breeding cycles of butterflies and moths explained.